 (a) The information shall be based on safety or risk assessment review from published studies and safety studies conducted on the ingredient and food product by the applicant

-(b) Provide evidence to demonstrate that the proposed product or the ingredient will not adversely affect any specific population groups that is pregnant women, lactating mothers, children, elderly or any other vulnerable group.
+(b) Provide evidence to demonstrate that the proposed product or the ingredient will not adversely affect any specific population groups that are pregnant women, lactating mothers, children, elderly or any other vulnerable group.

 - Additional specific information required